dlal-group/simtext/README.md

 Output:

-Binary matrix with rows = entities and columns = extracted words.
+Binary matrix in that each column represents one of the extracted terms.

 ## T5_simtext_app

+The tool enables the exploration of data generated by text_to_wordmatrix or pmids_to_pubtator_matrix in a locally run ShinyApp.
+Features are word clouds for each initial search query, dimension reduction and hierarchical clustering of the binary matrix, and a table with words and their frequency among the search queries.

 Input:

+1)	Input 1:
+Tab-delimited table with
-- Input 1: Tab-delimited table with entities in column starting with "ID_", e.g. "ID_gene" if entities are genes and column(s) with grouping factor, e.g. column containing information with which disorders the genes are associated with.
-The names of grouping columns should start with "GROUPING_".
-If the column is called "GROUPING_disorder", the app will show "disorder" as a grouping variable.
+- column with search queries starting with "ID_", e.g. "ID_gene" if initial search queries were genes
+- column(s) with grouping factor(s) to compare pre-existing categories of the initial search queries with the grouping based on text.
+The column names should start with "GROUPING_".
+If the column name is "GROUPING_disorder", "disorder" will be shown as a grouping variable in the app.
-- Input 2: Binary word matrix (or output of T3_text_to_wordmatrix or T4_pmids_to_pubtator_matrix).
+2)	Input 2:
+Output of text_to_wordmatrix or pmids_to_pubtator_matrix, or binary matrix.

 Usage:
 ```